 CHEM Trust is a registered stakeholder at the European Chemical Agency, which enables us to participate in a wide range of processes, for example the Endocrine Disruption Expert Group.
 Many other social and environmental – and industry – stakeholders participate in ECHA processes, even in some cases handling confidential information.
 Why should policies surrounding chemical use in food contact application be so much more secretive and industry-focussed?

 CHEM Trust, HEAL and Client Earth met the Director General of the European Commission’s DG Health on 11th October to discuss our concerns regarding the secrecy of these processes.
-We sent a letter a few days later to outline our concerns (see annex below) – at the time of writing we had received no response.
+We sent a letter a few days later to outline our concerns (see annex below).

 Dr Michael Warhurst, Executive Director of CHEM Trust, summarised CHEM Trust’s concerns: